 - Will struggle juicing purely leafy greens

-- You need to pre-cut fibrous greens to prevent clogging the pulp ejector
+- You need to pre-cut fibrous greens to avoid clogging the pulp ejector

 What To Expect from the Omega VRT400?

-The VRT400 is an updated version of the VRT350 I reviewed earlier.
-Aside from the aesthetic, feature wise there are only a few differences between the two:
+The VRT400 is an updated version of the Omega VRT350 I reviewed earlier.
+Aside from the aesthetic, feature-wise, there are only a few differences between the two: